Everybody Calls Me Giorgio

 GIORGIO MORODER Racer (2013)

-With his story being told to a brand audience courtesy of DAFT PUNK and his DJ services being sought after around the world, it is highly apt that Moroder has returned to the dancefloor for his first new solo recording in many, many years.
+With his story being told to a brand audience courtesy of DAFT PUNK and his DJ services being sought after around the world, Moroder returned with a new solo recording.
 Commissioned by Google Chrome for their online game ‘Racer’, the piano line is like ULTRAVOX gone disco while the whirring synths, octave shifts, robot voices and trancey gates are like a history of electronic dance music.
-But as most of these ideas were borrowed from Da Maestro himself, as he’s given so much, it is now right for him to take some back.
 The man is now 73 years old and Moroder is making club music today that is as vital as any young pretender with a set of double decks and laptop.

 Text by Chi Ming Lai